C0deWiser/polyglot/readme.md

 Polyglot supports the following Gettext directives.

-Lookup a message in the current domain:
+Lookup a message in the current text domain:

     gettext(string $message): string